 Canon RP vs Fujifilm X100V

 The Canon EOS RP and the Fujifilm X100V are two digital cameras that were revealed to the public, respectively, in February 2019 and February 2020.
-The Canon RP is a mirrorless interchangeable lens camera, while the X100V is a fixed lens compact.
-The cameras are based on a full frame (Canon RP) and an APS-C (X100V) sensor.
-The Canon has a resolution of 26.2 megapixels, whereas the Fujifilm provides 26 MP.
+The RP is a mirrorless interchangeable lens camera, while the X100V is a fixed lens compact.
+The cameras are based on a full frame (RP) and an APS-C (X100V) sensor.
+Both cameras offer a resolution of 26 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.